DXsmiley/boomo/README.md

-# boomo
+# Boom-O

-An implementation of the card game Boomo
+An implementation of the card game [Boom-O](https://en.wikipedia.org/wiki/Boom-O).